How to Create Planner Stickers with Your Cricut. Learn how to create stickers for your planner with the Cricut Explore.

 Position the heart on the left side of the flag.
 Change the color of the heart to white.
 Attach the flag and the heart together.
 Add as many copies as you want.
 You can click on the Cricut Design Space™ file below to recreate and customize this project for yourself.

 Cricut Design Space file: January Erin Condren Planner Stickers

 Note: I am not including a tutorial on how to create the weekend banner stickers in this post.
 It is much more complicated than the other designs.
 I have a separate tutorial and video on how to make the weekend banner stickers.

 Print Then Cut Stickers on Printable Vinyl or Sticker Paper

 Once you are ready to print, you can do so right from the app.
 Simply follow the onscreen instructions after selecting ‘Go’.

-Once you have your stickers created you can help them to further organize and decorate your planner.
+Finally, once you have your stickers created you can use them to further organize and decorate your planner.
 I have shown how I use them to list my kid’s activities and where I need to be.
 (You can see my favorite pen below.
 It is erasable!)